aws/aws-sagemaker-edge-quick-device-setup/README.md

 # aws-sagemaker-egde-quick-device-setup

-This package provides a command line interface to easily onboard device with [SageMaker Edge](https://aws.amazon.com/sagemaker/edge/)
+This package provides a command line interface to easily onboard device with [SageMaker Edge](https://aws.amazon.com/sagemaker/edge/).
+Run the cli on the device you would like to provision as it will create all the necessary artifacts on the device.

 Jump to: